-Our two realistic, though naturally simplified examples only differ in some parameters and yet one exhibits inefficiencies while the other does not.
-Understanding the differences between such scenarios helps to overcome inefficiencies.
 While a comprehensive analysis fully characterising the gas markets under the AggregateEU mechanism is beyond the scope of this paper, in the following, we highlight a common conflict of interest in two-sided platforms.
 Indeed, while AggregateEU coordinates the entire mechanism, trade takes place at the delivery points that, as a result, act as platforms.

-Seminal papers on two-sided platforms show that the optimal business strategies on platforms can differ fundamentally from those in classic markets \cite{Armstrong2006,CaillaudJullien2003,RochetTirole2003,RochetTirole2006}.
-More recent contributions to this literature explore the role of bounded rationality of some agents \cite{JohnenSomogyi2024} and the degree of competition between sellers \cite{BelleflammePeitz2019,KarlePeitzReisinger2020}.
+Seminal papers on two-sided platforms show that the optimal business strategies on platforms can differ fundamentally from those in classic markets \citep{Armstrong2006, CaillaudJullien2003, RochetTirole2003, RochetTirole2006}.
+More recent contributions to this literature explore the role of bounded rationality of some agents \citep{JohnenSomogyi2024} and the degree of competition between sellers \citep{BelleflammePeitz2019, KarlePeitzReisinger2020}.

-In the case of the AggregateEU mechanism, some of the miscoordination is due to the opposing preferences of buyers and sellers in a multihoming setup \cite{BakosHalaburda2020}.
-For an illustration, consider the following example: A shop offers cash or card payments, these being the two platforms for the transaction.
+In the case of the AggregateEU mechanism, some of the miscoordination is due to the opposing preferences of buyers and sellers in a multihoming setup \citep{BakosHalaburda2020}.
+For illustration, consider the following example: A shop offers cash or card payments, which are the two platforms for the transaction.
 Cash payments are cumbersome for the buyer, while card payments have higher costs for the shop.
-Under the current mechanism both options are dropped, since the shop prefers cash --- and drops the card option --- the customer prefers card payment --- and drops cash as the means of payment.
+Under the current mechanism both options are dropped, as the shop prefers cash --- and drops the card option --- the customer prefers card payment --- and drops cash as the means of payment.

-This type of miscoordination is a common problem for platforms as well, not the least because of the pricing strategies of the platforms themselves for the two sides.
-If, for example, credit card users get rebates, customers stop carrying cash and the shops must accept to complete the transaction over a less favourable platform.
-Here: consumers and/or suppliers must take the other side's preferences into account when dropping matches.
+This type of miscoordination is a common problem for platforms as well, not least because of the pricing strategies employed by the platforms themselves for both sides.
+If, for example, credit card users get rebates, customers stop carrying cash, and the shops must accept them to complete the transaction over a less favourable platform.
+Here, consumers and/or suppliers must take the other side's preferences into account when dropping matches.

-In the following subsection we present some modified algorithms to improve efficiency.
+In the following subsection, we present some modified algorithms to improve efficiency.